The Innovation Toolkit

-Use the Innovation Toolkit to determine the Innovation capacity of your organisation
+The Innovation Toolkit – the ONLY useful way to determine the Innovation capacity of your organisation

 As a result of managing Innovation effectively you will: